-Kurt Sievers was elected president and chief executive officer during the company’s Annual General Meeting of Shareholders in May 2020, after a successful track record as the president of NXP, overseeing all the company’s business lines, since 2018.
+Kurt Sievers is executive director, president and chief executive officer since May 2020, after a successful track record as the president of NXP, overseeing all the company’s business lines, since 2018.

-He serves on the board of the German National Electrical and Electronics Industry Association (ZVEI) and Capgemini SE and chairs the advisory board of the international trade-fair Electronica.
-He also serves as a board member of PENTA and AENEAS, the clusters for application and technology research in Europe on nano-electronics.
-Finally, Kurt serves as a member of the Asia-Pacific-Committee of German Business (APA) and as a member of the Board at the German Asia-Pacific Business Association (OAV), acting as the spokesperson for the Republic of Korea.
+Mr. Sievers serves on the board of the German National Electrical and Electronics Industry Association (ZVEI), the Global Semiconductor Alliance (GSA) and Capgemini S.E.
+Mr. Sievers is president of ESIA (European Semiconductor Industry Association).
+He chaired the advisory board of the international trade-fair Electronica until June 2021.
+He also serves as a board member of AENEAS, an industrial association for application and technology research in Europe on nano-electronics.
+Mr. Sievers serves as a member of the Asia-Pacific-Committee of German Business (APA) and as a member of the Board at the German Asia-Pacific Business Association (OAV), acting as the spokesperson for the Republic of Korea.

 Sir Peter Bonfield

 Sir Peter Bonfield was appointed a non-executive director and chair of our board of directors in August 2010.
 Prior to that, Sir Peter was the chair of the supervisory board of NXP B.V. from September 2006.